edgedock/dcmartin/README.md

 Refer to these [instructions][setup].
 Installation package for macOS is also [available][macos-install]

+# Services

+There are sample services available:

+1. `cpu` -  CPU usage as a percentage
+1. `wan` -  Wide Area Network information
+1. `hal` -  Hardware Abstraction Layer information
+1. `yolo` -  Entity recognition and counting
+1. `motion` - Motion detection and image capture

+# Patterns

+There are sample patterns available:

+1. `yolo2msghub` - Sends `yolo` payloads to a Kafka broker
+1. `motion2mqtt` - Send `motion` payloads to a MQTT broker

 # Further Information

 Refer to the following for more information on [getting started][edge-fabric] and [installation][edge-install].